 Start with the hardware you'll never have to buy again, such as certain kinds of servers, and segue into the reductions in labor costs from being able to get more out of your current IT staff.
 Follow that up with reduced opportunity and downtime costs (thanks to better uptime), and the savings speak for themselves.

 Because in-house IT staff tend to only become experienced with frequently seen problems, any new problem is out of their wheelhouse.
-An outsourced help desk provider covers several problems across several systems, improving the likelihood of genuine experience.
+A managed help desk provider covers several problems across several systems, improving the likelihood of genuine experience.

 Increasing capacity in-house requires new hardware purchases, new IT hires to handle the hardware, and so on.
 Increasing capacity with a managed service provider often only requires a phone call and an adjusted monthly bill.
 Being able to make changes that efficiently makes your business much more agile and able to pivot to new opportunities.